JU becomes member of International Centre for STEM education

-The School of Education and Communication at Jönköping University has become an elected member of the International Centre for STEM education (ICSE), a consortium of 14 European universities that are collaborating to carry out research in STEM education.
+The School of Education and Communication at Jönköping University has become an elected member of the International Centre for STEM education (ICSE) External link, opens in new window., a consortium of 14 European universities that are collaborating to carry out research in STEM education.

 In summer of 2018, the School of Education at Jönköping University became an elected member of ICSE.
 The ultimate aim of ICSE is to help improve STEM education across Europe through practice-related research and its transfer into practice.
 STEM is a term used to group together the academic disciplines of science, technology, engineering and mathematics.